Duane Arnold Energy Center: History

-In May 2000, the NRC granted a license transfer of the DAEC to Nuclear Management Company LLC (NMC).
+In May 2000, the Nuclear Regulatory Commission granted a license transfer of the DAEC to Nuclear Management Company LLC (NMC).
 Ownership of the plant remained with Alliant, Central Iowa Power Cooperative and Corn Belt Power Cooperative, but NMC would manage the operation of the plant.

 In 2001, a power uprate was approved by the NRC to 1,912 MWt.
 Scheduled outages since that time have added modifications to the plant that have allowed this power level to be sustained without restrictions or challenges to nuclear or industrial safety.

-On January 27, 2006, FPL Energy (a subsidiary of FPL Group) closed the sale transaction of 70 percent ownership from Alliant Energy-Interstate Power and Light.
-FPL Energy (now NextEra Energy Resources) also took control of the operations of the plant from NMC.
+On January 27, 2006, FPL Energy (a subsidiary of FPL Group) closed the sale of 70 percent ownership from Alliant Energy-Interstate Power and Light.
+FPL Energy (now NextEra Energy Resources) also assumed control of the operations of the plant from NMC.

 DAEC remained online during the 2008 Iowa Flood, when other power plants along the Cedar River shut down.
 Practice drills for radiological emergencies from the plant allowed the Linn County Emergency Management Agency to better respond to the flooding.

 In December 2010, the Nuclear Regulatory Commission granted Duane Arnold a 20-year extension license lasting until 2034, taking the plant beyond the life of its original 40-year operating permit.

+In January 2018, NextEra Energy announced that it was unlikely that DAEC would operate beyond 2025.
+The plant was given a 20-year license extension to 2034 but considered closing after Alliant Energy, which contracts for 70% of the plant's electricity, announced it would instead be buying electricity generated by wind and natural gas.
+In July 2018 the expected closure date was amended to October 2020.
 In July 2018, NextEra and Alliant Energy agreed to shorten their power purchase agreement by five years in return for a $110 million buyout payment from Alliant, making the expected closure date 2020.